 - Economically disadvantaged

 - English learners

 - Black or African American

 - Receiving special education services

-During November, the district will go out to the community through community forums and focus groups to gather more feedback about how to invest funds in the Student Investment Account.
-The Student Investment Account task force will take the information gathered to make its final recommendation to Superintendent Perry in January.
+Next week, the task force will go out to the community through forums and focus groups to gather more feedback about how to invest funds in the Student Investment Account.
+The task force will take the information gathered to make its final recommendation to Superintendent Christy Perry in January.

 The community forums will be held in Keizer at McNary High on Nov.
 18 and in Salem on Nov.
 20 at South Salem High.
 Both meetings take place from 6-8 p.m.
 Free dinner and childcare will be provided.

 Wednesday, Nov.
 20 | 6-8 p.m.

 Unable to join us for one of the forums?
 Please take the time to fill out our Student Investment Account Survey to help us gather as much feedback as possible.